endatabas/endb-book/src/appendix/architecture.md

 The only time data in Endatabas is _truly_ deleted is with the `ERASE` statement.
 This is used for user safety and compliance with laws like GDPR.
-Immutable records make `endb` fast.
-Erasure is a complication, which makes `ERASE` architecturally challenging.

-NOTE: Erasure is not yet implemented.

 ## Dynamic SQL

 Both the heart and "UI" of Endatabas is a dynamic SQL engine which natively understands semi-structured rows (documents).
-You can think of it as a JSON-native database with strongly-typed values (not just strings).

 Endb SQL bases its core on the SQL dialect and function/operator surface area found in SQLite.
 It also draws inspiration from SQL:99, SQL:2011, SQL:2016, and SQL:2023.